October 7, 2024

 HEPA filters and air ionizers are two commonly mixed things.
 They both have quite a few similarities (same end goal – clean air), but people generally do not separate them as much as they should.
-The confusion mostly happens because we frequently mention them together or we say one thing and mean another. so let’s discuss the Air ionizer and air purifier difference.
+The confusion mostly happens because we frequently mention them together or we say one thing and mean another.

-So, what is the difference between an air ionizer and an air purifier?
+So, what is the difference between an air ionizer and air purifier?
 In short, all air ionizers are air purifiers, but not all air purifiers are air ionizers.
 Air ionizers are basically a subcategory of air purifiers.
-Other subcategories include HEPA filters, activated carbon filters, ozone generators, and UV light air purifiers.
+Other subcategories include HEPA filters, activated carbon filters, ozone generator, and UV light air purifiers.
 Air purifiers with HEPA filters are the most popular among the above-listed types of air purifiers, followed by air ionizers.

 When people say air purifiers, they usually mean air purifiers that use HEPA filters, as they are by far the biggest group of air purifiers.
-For that reason, we are going to go a step further and write about the difference between an air ionizer and an air purifier that uses HEPA filters.
+For that reason, we are going to go a step further and write about the difference between an air ionizer and air purifier that uses HEPA filters.

 Air purifier with HEPA filters